 4. Explore Bhutan through its Museums

 There are many museums in the capital city with different themes of Bhutanese culture.
-We visited three of these museums and found each of them quite unique –
+We visited three of these museums and found each of them quite unique and interesting.
+Please read more about these museums by clicking at their names below –

 - Bhutan Postal Museum: Visit to get your customized stamps